Pymamid/AIMS-Feedback-filler/README.md

 # AIMS-Feedback-filler
-An attempt to automate filling of feedback on AIMS
+To automate filling of feedback on AIMS